 Makes: enough for 3 small humans, 2 big ones & a few pals

-Drain the chickpeas and add them to the lemon juice, wild garlic, tahini, cumin, water and seasoning and blend in a food processor or blender until they are a creamy consistency
+Firstly, drain the chickpeas and add them to the lemon juice, wild garlic, tahini, cumin, water and seasoning and blend in a food processor or blender until they are a creamy consistency.

 Add more ingredients to taste to suit your taste.

-Drizzle with olive oil and sprinkle with paprika and some chopped up wild garlic.
-Serve with carrot and cucumber or celery sticks and pitta bread and sit back and watch the bowl disappear before your very eyes!
+Secondly, drizzle with olive oil and sprinkle with paprika and some chopped up wild garlic.
+Finally, serve with carrot, cucumber or celery sticks and pitta bread.
+Sit back and watch the bowl of garlic hummus disappear before your very eyes!

-To learn more about wild food and to try your hand at some recipes why not join one of our wild food workshops to learn how to identify and prepare wild edibles.
-From scouring the hedgerows for spring greens or foreshore foraging along the shoreline there’s lots to choose from and hopefully something to take your fancy.
+If you liked our garlic hummus and want to learn more about wild food and to try your hand at some recipes?
+Why not join one of our wild food workshops to learn how to identify and prepare wild edibles.
+From scouring the hedgerows for spring greens or foreshore foraging along the shoreline, therefore there’s lots to choose from and hopefully something to take your fancy.

 If you are more into the eating than the seeking why not join one of our events this year?
 We are hosting 4 very special seasonal foraged feasts with our guest chefs!
 Last year Chef Director of The Pig, James Golding, and Head chef at Petersham Nursery, Damien Clisby, cooked up a storm.
 Furthermore, award winning mixologist James Fowler was on the wild cocktails… What’s not to like?